FDA deploying ‘fast-track’ arsenal against COVID-19

 Pfizer on Monday said its COVID-19 vaccine is safe and generated a “robust” antibody response in children aged 5 to 11, a positive sign as parents clamor to protect their children against the virus.

-The company said the children received two doses, three weeks apart, each at 10-micrograms — about a third of the dosage for teens and adults.
+The company said the children received two doses, three weeks apart, each at 10-micrograms — about one-third of the dosage for teens and adults.

 The findings were from a trial involving 4,500 children.
 The company’s press release was based on safety and immune response data from 2,268 participants whom it had data on “by the time we shared the information publicly, which is routine in top-line readouts during the pandemic” according to Pfizer.